michael-brittlebank/wp-reading-list/Readme.txt

 == Changelog ==

+= 1.3 =
+* Fixed minor bugs from 1.2
+* Improved terminology and taxonomy.
+Deleted all references to "books" in favor of "works"
+* Added to Readme

 = 1.2 =
 * Added native update feature for future versions of the plugin
 * Added admin feature for links to author archives